AntoineSoetewey/statsandr/content/press.md

 description: See the contact details for Antoine Soetewey of the blog Stats and R, and a roll-up of press mentions
 ---

+## In the news

+Here is a roll-up of press mentions of the blog:

+* How can we predict the evolution of COVID 19 in Belgium?
+(UCLouvain: in [English](https://uclouvain.be/fr/instituts-recherche/lidam/actualites/how-can-we-predict-the-evolution-of-covid-19-in-belgium.html) & in [French](https://uclouvain.be/fr/decouvrir/comment-peut-on-prevoir-l-evolution-du-covid-19-en-belgique%26nbsp%3B.html))
+* Evolution of COVID-19 hospital admissions in Belgium ([LN24](https://www.facebook.com/watch/live/?v=1173890509637511))

 ## Contact

 You can contact me [here](/contact/).